nyorain/vil/docs/own/workstack.md

-- [ ] Would be useful to have the side-by-side-frames-with-vizlcs debug view via record serialization (among other things).
-	  {for later}
 - [ ] add serialize support for more commands (e.g. Bind)
 - [ ] serialize further gui state, e.g. selected I/O
 - [ ] better deep-matching for handles, especially pipelines